Cezero/dnd_tools/packages/shared/docs/feature-system/runtime-calculation.md

         for (const modifier of modifiers) {
             // Check choice dependencies
-            // Note: Choice dependencies are handled through FeatureChoice system
+            // Note: Choice dependencies are handled through choice entities
-            // Modifiers are applied based on the choices made in the FeatureChoice
+            // Entities are applied based on the choices made in the choice system

             // Check runtime conditions
             if (!evaluateConditions(modifier.conditions, context)) {